+11. Whether IQAC received funding from any of

+the funding agency to support its activities

+during the year?

+Plays key role in inculcating research culture among faculty and students

+Facilitates in conduct of awareness campaign on "environment and climate change" and on "green practices to be adopted".
+And also plays a role in maintenance of campus cleanliness and Hygiene

-- 1. Plays key role in inculcating research culture among faculty and students - 2.
-Reviews the status of laboratory equipment through monitoring in a structured method, involving submission of reports and physical verification - 3.
-Facilitates in promotion of ethical values through class room behaviors, use of mobile phones as per rules, etiquette in campus corridors and common spaces, energy saving habits, etc., - 4.
-Act as a nodal agency of the Institution for coordinating quality related activities, including adoption and dissemination of best practices - 5.
+Plays key role in dissemination of information on various quality parameters of higher education.

+Act as a nodal agency of the Institution for coordinating quality-related activities, including adoption and dissemination of best practices

 Prepares Annual Quality Assurance Report (AQAR) as per guidelines and parameters of NAAC, to be submitted to NAAC.